Coping with the growing number of baby boomers and their retirement is now one of the world's greatest challenges.

 Baby boomers and retirement will have further challenges as elected politicians continue to bumble along taking more and more drastic steps to attract votes and retain their jobs.
 Driving them to continue to make more and more short term decisions.

-Protect yourself from being overcome by this tidal wave by starting to prepare your own retirement defense plan now.
+Protect yourself from being overcome by this tidal wave by preparing your own retirement defense plan now.